kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ## Features
 With this smart contract, you will be able to:

-- Initialize a vault by deploying a DID and storing the corresponding DID URI.
+- Initialize the vault by deploying a DID and storing the corresponding DID URI.
-- Authorize a list of issuers to store verifiable credentials in a vault.
+- Authorize a list of issuers to store verifiable credentials in the vault.
-- Authorize an issuer to store verifiable credentials in a vault.
+- Authorize an issuer to store verifiable credentials in the vault.
 - Revoke an issuer for a specific vault.
 - Store a verifiable credential in the recipient's vault.
-- Revoke a vault.
+- Revoke the vault.
 - Retrieve the list of stored vcs in the vault.

 ## Types